rhobs/configuration/tests/README.md

 In addition to replacing external dependencies, this directory also includes files to [override default OpenShift template parameters](https://docs.openshift.com/container-platform/4.9/openshift_images/using-templates.html#templates-cli-generating-list-of-objects_using-templates).
 These files have filename `<namespace>.test.env` and are namespace-specific.
 The purpose of this is to override parameters in order to make the deployments suitable for testing, in particular:
 - The CPU / memory limits / requests are decreased so that RHOBS can be deployed on smaller clusters as well
 - The number of replicas for components is decreased as well in order for the deployment to not be too resources heavy
-- Some further object names (e.g. service accounts and images) are replaced to work with local alternatives of the external dependencies
+- Some further object names (e.g. service accounts, images, secrets and storage-class) are replaced to work with local alternatives of the external dependencies

-The parameter files can be edited accordingly to accomodate your specific testing scenario.
+These parameter files can be edited accordingly to accomodate your specific testing scenario.

+The `storage-class` can be changed depending upon the platform on which OpenShift cluster is running (aws, gcp, azure etc.)
 ### How to
-To deploy the RHOBS stack on a cluster, use the `launch.sh` script from within this directory.
-Run:
+To deploy the RHOBS stack on a cluster, use the `launch.sh` script from within this directory:

 ```bash
 ./launch.sh deploy